-Abilene Christian University has received $55 million from three donors – including the largest gift in university history – to begin a series of construction projects that will transform the campus in a way not seen for nearly 50 years.
+The $55 million Abilene Christian University received from its lead donors – including the largest gift in university history – began a series of construction projects that have transformed the campus.

 In 2013, April was named top CEO for large companies in the Dallas and Fort Worth metroplex by the Dallas Business Journal.
 She also received Ernst & Young’s prestigious 2006 Entrepreneur of the Year award.